Azure/data-api-builder/CONTRIBUTING.md

 ## Codestyle

 We use `dotnet format` to enforce code conventions.
-It is run in automatically in CI, so if you forget your PR cannot be merged.
+It is run automatically in CI, so if you forget your PR cannot be merged.
 You can copy paste the following commands to install a git pre-commit hook.
 This will cause a commit to fail if you forgot to run `dotnet format`.
 If you have run on save enabled in